 Latex production inevitably refers to the history of the exploitation of this raw material in South America.

-Latex (which after processing is transformed into natural rubber) is original from South America, extracted from plants such as Hevea Brasiliensis and Seringueira, native plants of the Amazon.
+Latex (which after processing is transformed into natural rubber) is original from South America, extracted from the Seringueira (Hevea Brasiliensis), native plant of the Amazon.
 Although rubber exploitation refers to the period before the colonization of Latin America, its systematic exploitation only occurred centuries later.

-The exploitation of rubber was at the core of Brazil’s development from the middle of the 19th century (Rubber Cycle), going into decline after plantations in Southwest Asia were established from contraband of seeds from the Amazon to colonies in England.
+The exploitation of rubber was at the core of Brazil’s development from the middle of the 19th century (first Rubber Cycle), going into decline after plantations in Southwest Asia were established from contraband of seeds from the Amazon to colonies in England.

 Latex-America (América-Látex) | soft-map made of latex | 300 x 200 cm | 2020